 Each residence hall is equipped with coin and/or card operated laundry machines.
 In main campus residence halls, Claremont Cash or quarters must be used (see Claremont Card Center for additional instructions about how to add Claremont Cash to your ID card).
-At CCA, all laundry machines are FREE.
+At CCA, only quarters are accepted.
 You must provide your own laundry detergent and supplies.